MrIdrisAbdulrahman/certified-aws-devops-professional/06-security-and-compliance/trusted-advisor.md

 - It has 2 tiers:
     - Free tier
     - Business & Enterprise Support plan:
-        - For full set of check
+        - For a full set of check
         - Programmatic access using AWS support API
 - Core checks and recommendations are enabled for all customers
     - We can enable weekly email notifications from the console
-- Full Trusted Advices: available for Business and Enterprise support plans
+- Full Trusted Advice: available for both Business and Enterprise support plans
-    - Provides the ability to set CloudWatch alarms when limits are reached
+    - Provides the capability to set CloudWatch alarms when limits are reached

 ## Trusted Advisor Automation

-- We can use EventBridge to detect and react to changes it the status of Trusted Advisor checks
+- We can use EventBridge to detect and react to changes in the status of Trusted Advisor checks
 - Examples of automation: [https://github.com/aws/Trusted-Advisor-Tools](https://github.com/aws/Trusted-Advisor-Tools)
 - Trusted Advisor has integration with CloudWatch Alarms in order to monitor service limits (for business and enterprise support plans)
 - Trusted Advisor refresh: